OffchainLabs/arbitrum-monitoring/packages/retryable-monitor/README.md

-  --fromBlock        Starting block number for monitoring              [number] --toBlock          Ending block number for monitoring                [number] --continuous       Run monitor continuously                          [boolean] [default: false]
+  --fromBlock        Starting block number for monitoring              [number] --toBlock          Ending block number for monitoring                [number] --continuous       Run monitor continuously                          [boolean] [default: false] --writeToNotion	   Sync ticket metadata to Notion	                   [boolean] [default: false]

 Examples:
-  yarn retryable-monitor --continuous                    Run continuous monitoring yarn retryable-monitor --fromBlock=1000 --toBlock=2000 Check specific block range yarn retryable-monitor --enableAlerting               Enable Slack notifications
+  yarn retryable-monitor --continuous                    Run continuous monitoring yarn retryable-monitor --fromBlock=1000 --toBlock=2000 Check specific block range yarn retryable-monitor --enableAlerting --writeToNotion           Enables Slack alerts and syncs retryable data to Notion

 Environment Variables:
-  RETRYABLE_MONITORING_SLACK_TOKEN    Slack API token for alerts RETRYABLE_MONITORING_SLACK_CHANNEL  Slack channel for alerts
+  RETRYABLE_MONITORING_SLACK_TOKEN    Slack API token for alerts RETRYABLE_MONITORING_SLACK_CHANNEL  Slack channel for alerts RETRYABLE_MONITORING_NOTION_TOKEN   Notion integration token RETRYABLE_MONITORING_NOTION_DB_ID   Notion database ID
 ```

+## Monitoring Behavior

+By default, the monitor runs once.
+You can pass `--continuous` to keep it running.

+✅ Finds retryable tickets
+✅ Writes to Notion if `--writeToNotion` is used:
+  • New tickets are marked `Untriaged`
+  • Existing tickets update metadata only
+✅ Sends Slack alerts for new tickets added to Notion if both `--writeToNotion` and `--enableAlerting` are used

+When `--continuous` is on, it also:

+✅ Checks for new tickets every 3 minutes
+✅ Sweeps the Notion DB every 24 hours to:
+  • Mark tickets as "Expired" after 7 days
+  • Alert on tickets expiring soon and still `Untriaged` or `Investigating`

 ## Monitor Details

-Retryable tickets are Arbitrum's mechanism for guaranteed ParentChain->ChildChain message delivery.
+Retryable tickets are Arbitrum’s mechanism for guaranteed ParentChain → ChildChain message delivery.
 When a message is sent from the parent chain to the child chain, it creates a retryable ticket that must be executed within 7 days.
-This monitor tracks these tickets from creation through execution, ensuring no messages are lost or expire unexecuted.
+This monitor tracks those tickets from creation through execution, ensuring that no messages are lost or expire unexecuted.

-The monitoring process spans both parent and child chains.
-On the parent chain, we watch for new ticket creation events that indicate a message needs to be delivered to the child chain.
-Once created, tickets can be redeemed either automatically by the system or manually by users.
-The monitor tracks both types of redemption attempts and their outcomes.

-Each ticket can trigger alerts based on several risk factors: approaching the 7-day expiration window, failed redemption attempts, gas-related issues preventing execution, or tickets stuck in pending state.
-These alerts help prevent message delivery failures that could impact cross-chain operations.
+The monitoring process spans both parent and child chains:

+- On the parent chain, it listens for `MessageDelivered` events that indicate a retryable ticket has been created.

+- On the child chain, it checks the status of each ticket, including whether it was successfully redeemed (automatically or manually), still pending, or failed.

+If `--writeToNotion` is enabled, each detected ticket is written to a Notion database with metadata such as creation time, gas information, callvalue, token deposit amount, and expiration timestamp.

+- If both --`writeToNotion` and `--enableAlerting` are enabled, the monitor sends a Slack alert the first time a new retryable is added to Notion with status `Untriaged`.

+When running in `--continuous` mode, the monitor also performs a Notion sweep every 24 hours to:

+- Mark tickets as `Expired` if more than 7 days have passed without redemption.

+- Alert on tickets that are close to expiring (less than 2 days left) and still marked as `Untriaged` or `Investigating`.

+This dual-layer monitoring ensures cross-chain messages are reliably delivered and that at-risk tickets are surfaced for action before expiration.

 ### Critical Events